yujiri8/yujiri.xyz/argument/the_origin_of_consciousness.md

 > Like vision.

 Holy shit!
-He just went right there!
-His lack of self-awareness is nothing short of stunning.
+This guy deserves an award for lack of self awareness.

 #### 4:46 - 5:19